Visual Basic (classic): Legacy development and support

-All versions of the Visual Basic development environment from 1.0 to 6.0 were retired by Microsoft by 2008, and are therefore no longer supported.
-The associated runtime environments are also unsupported, except for the Visual Basic 6 core runtime environment, which Microsoft officially supports for the lifetime of Windows 8, Windows 10 and Windows 11.
+All versions of the Visual Basic IDE, from 1.0 to 6.0, are no longer supported by Microsoft.
+The associated runtime environments are also unsupported, except for the Visual Basic 6 core runtime environment, which Microsoft officially supports for the lifetime of Windows 10 and Windows 11.
 Third party components that shipped with Visual Studio 6.0 are not included in this support statement.
 Some legacy Visual Basic components may still work on newer platforms, despite being unsupported by Microsoft and other vendors.
 Documentation for Visual Basic 6.0, its application programming interface and tools is best covered in the last MSDN release before Visual Studio.NET 2002.
 Later releases of MSDN focused on .NET development and had significant parts of the Visual Basic 6.0 programming documentation removed as the language evolved, and support for older code ended.
 Although vendor support for Visual Basic 6 has ended, and the product has never been supported on the latest versions of Windows, key parts of the environment still work on newer platforms.
 It is possible to get a subset of the development environment working on 32-bit and 64-bit versions of Windows Vista, Windows 7, Windows 8, Windows 10 and Windows 11.
+Owing to its persistent remaining popularity, third-party attempts to further support it, such as Rubberduck, exist.